 Sits between two narrow roads, Archimontage Design Fields Sophisticated has been successfully completing a 2020 project located in Bangkok, Thailand.
 Sena House is a three-storey house with three layers that can unite different things together into one.

 The plot of this house is rectangular that squeezed between two narrow roads.
 There is a two-storey house on the north side while a small street can be found on the east side.
 A courtyard is on the west side while a high road is on the south side.

 Due to the crowded plot, this house is placed close to the north side and parallel to the length of the land.

-The ground floor is the place where comers can see a fish pond.
+The ground floor is the place where comers can see a colorful freshwater fish pond.
 There is also a two-storey high hall that connects to the stairs and a living room.
 This floor consists of a kitchen, pantry, dining space, and living room.

 The stairs are set at a certain angle to provide extra wide space and an open view, allowing one to feel the space and a spacious atmosphere that spreads over two floors.